Bhulua Kingdom: Establishment

 According to legend, Bishwambhar Sur went on a pilgrimage to the Chandranath Temple atop the Chandranath Hill of Sitakunda.
 Returning from Sitakunda, Sur passed through what is now known as the Noakhali region, where he rested.
 During this rest, Sur had a dream that Varahi would make him the sovereign of this territory if he worships her.
 On a cloudy day in 1203 AD, Sur built an altar for Varahi and sacrificed a goat.
 When the clouds moved away, Sur realised that he had sacrificed the goat to the west, which was not acceptable in Hinduism.
 As a result, he screamed bhul hua (it was wrong), from which the name Bhulua was said to have come from.
 However, Sur nevertheless colonised the land and became its ruler.
 The practice of sacrificing goats westwards became common among the Hindus of Bhulua.
 The Rajmala states Amishapara as the first capital of the kingdom, and this backed up by the presence of an ancient temple in the area which contains a stone idol of Varahi.
 According to local tradition however, it was Kalyanpur that was the first capital of Bhulua.

+Muslim influence

-It is said that Fakhruddin Mubarak Shah, the Sultan of Sonargaon, conquered parts of Bhulua and annexed it to his kingdom.
+In 1298, a Sunni Qadiri Muslim missionary group led by the three sons of Azallah Shah (descendant of Abdul Qadir Gilani) initially settled at the Shyampur Dairah Sharif, a Sufi khanqah located in Bhulua.
+They began preaching Islam there, with one son Syed Ahmad Tannuri (Miran Shah) also spreading Islam in Kanchanpur, Lakshmipur.
+It is said that Fakhruddin Mubarak Shah (r.
+1338–1349), the Sultan of Sonargaon, conquered parts of Bhulua and annexed it to his kingdom.
 Sriram, the fourth king of Bhulua, adopted the title of Khan which shows an influence which Islam and the neighbouring Delhi Sultanate had on the Hindu-ruled kingdom.
 The village of Srirampur was founded by Raja Sriram Khan and the ruins of his palace can still be found there.
 His son also kept the title of Khan, though his grandson exchanged the title for Rai.